onja-org/w2_css_sass_comprehensive/lab/README.md

 ## 🛠️ Available Commands

+**Note:** All npm commands must be run from the project root directory (one level up from the lab/ folder).

 - `npm run watch` - Auto-compile SCSS as you work (recommended)
 - `npm run build` - Compile once and stop
 - `npm run test-progress` - Check your styling progress with automated tests